gklyne/I-D/app/app.md

 That W3C Note evolved from {{W3C.NOTE-widgets-uri-20120313}} which proposed the URI scheme `widget`.

-Neither W3C Notes did progress further as Recommendation track documents.
+Neither W3C Notes progressed further as Recommendation track documents.

 While the focus of those W3C Notes was to specify how to resolve resources from within a packaged application, this Internet-Draft generalize the `app` URI